Who is Cadmus? Complete Guide to the Ancient Greek Hero

 Founding of the city of Thebes

-After sacrificing the cow, Athena instructed Cadmus to plant the slain dragon’s teeth in the ground.
+Once the cow had been sacrificed, Athena instructed Cadmus to plant the slain dragon’s teeth in the ground.
 The teeth grew into a group of armed and fierce warriors, the Spartoi, who later fought among themselves until there were only five warriors left.
 With the remaining warriors, Cadmus was able to build the city of Thebes.
 In honor of the city’s founder, the acropolis was named Cadmeia

 Cadmus and Ares